Luton Man Jailed for Stockpiling Explosives and Terror Docs

-Commander Richard Smith, head of the Met’s Counter Terrorism Command, said: “I am very pleased with this sentence.
-Thanks to the vigilance of Counter Terrorism officers, we detected Bednarczyk’s illegal and dangerous activity and brought him to justice.
-He now faces a substantial time in prison.
+Commander Richard Smith of the Met’s Counter Terrorism Command said, “I am very pleased with this sentence.
+Thanks to our officers’ vigilance, we caught Bednarczyk’s dangerous activities.
+He now faces substantial prison time.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.